 For those who have been arrested in Fort Pierce, our DUI lawyers can help by providing expert investigative skills, sensitivity to your particular circumstance and aggressive protection of their client’s rights.
 With this in mind, it’s important to retain skilled representation by a dedicated criminal defense attorney.

-The Fort Pierce DUI attorneys at Ohle & Ohle can help you fight your DUI charges in Port St. Lucie, Stuart, Vero Beach, Okeechobee and elsewhere in the Treasure Coast of Florida.
+The Fort Pierce DUI attorneys at Ohle & Ohle can help you fight your DUI charges anywhere in St. Lucie County.

 LOVED ONE ARRESTED IN THE TREASURE COAST?
 KNOW WHERE TO GO